ioerror/vula/IPv6.testing.md

-For the purpose of testing default gateway encryption with public addresses, one can use an Ubuntu 24.10 computer with ethernet and wifi, where the ethernet is connected to a gateway that offers prefix delegation (via the DHCPv6 `IA_PD` option).
+For the purpose of testing default gateway encryption with public addresses, one can use an Ubuntu 24.10 computer with ethernet and wifi, where the ethernet is connected to a gateway which offers prefix delegation (via the DHCPv6 `IA_PD` option).
 Ubuntu's "network connection sharing" feature will create an IPv4-only router by default; the steps to get it to become an IPv6 router (and request a prefix from its upstream router, and announce it on its wifi interface) are as